my personal definitions marked "(Dan)" - last updated 12/17/2013

 Discovery See Discovered Attack

-Domination 1) When a knight or bishop dominates the other, by guarding all it's potential moves
+Domination 1) When a knight or bishop (or any piece) dominates another, by guarding all it's potential moves (see Muller's article)

 2) (Dan) when a move, compared to another, has all pros and no cons